Generically extendible cardinals: Boolean valued second order logic

 Next suppose $\la=\om$.
 Then $j(N)$ is of the form $(\om, j(\mathbb{C}), \{j(R^N_i)\})$.
 Since $\alpha$ is countable in $V[H]$, we can take a model $\varphi$ which is of the form $\tilde{N}=(\alpha, \tilde{\mathbb C}, \{R_i^{\tilde{N}}\})$.
 As in the uncountable case, there is a model $\varphi$ of cardinality $\alpha$ in $V[G]$. \end{proof}

 \begin{cor} It is consistent that $h^{2b}=\om$ and $\om_2$ is the least generically extendible cardinal. \end{cor} \begin{proof} Suppose $V=L$, and let $\ka$ be a virtually extendible cardinal, and $\la$ the minimal virtually extendible cardinal $>\ka$.
-First collapse $\ka$ to $\om_1$ so that $\ka=\om_1$ is generically extendible in the extension.
+First collapse $\ka$ to $\om_1$.
+By Proposition \ref{2.5}, $\ka=\om_1$ is generically extendible in the extension.
 In the extension, $\la$ remains virtually extendible.
 Next, collapse $\ka$ to be countable by the standard way.
 In the second extension, $h^{2b}=\om$ by Proposition \ref{7.7}, and $\la$ remains virtually extendible.
-Finally, collapse $\la$ to $\om_2$ so that $\la=\om_2$ is generically extendible in the extension.
-In this third extension, $h^{2b}=\om$, $\om_2$ is generically extendible, and $\om_1$ is not generically extendible. \end{proof}
+Finally, by Theorem \ref{4.8}, we can collapse $\la$ to $\om_2$ so that $\la=\om_2$ is generically extendible in the extension.
+In this third extension, $\om_2$ is generically extendible, $h^{2b}=\om$ by Proposition \ref{7.7}, and $\om_1$ is not generically extendible. \end{proof}

 \begin{question} Is it consistent that $h^{2b}=\om$ in $V$ but $h^{2b}>\om$ in some generic extension? \end{question}